How to Export Favorites in Microsoft Edge

 Export your “Favorites” to an HTML file in Edge

-As mentioned above, users can export and import their browser Favorites in the Microsoft Edge browser to backup if they accidentally lose or delete their saved websites.
+You can export and import your browser Favorites in Microsoft Edge to create a backup, in case you accidentally lose or delete your saved websites.

 Here’s how to do it.